Samson and Delilah (1949 film): Casting

 Kasey Rogers auditioned and was screen-tested for the role of Miriam, the Danite girl who loves Samson.
 But DeMille told her, "You're too pretty and you're too young", and Rogers was cast as a Philistine spectator in the temple scene and credited in the film as Laura Elliot.
 Rogers was given a close-up and several lines, including "Why can't I lead you like that?" and "It [the column] moved!"
 The role of Miriam was given to stage actress Olive Deering, who received sixth billing after the five main stars.

+William "Wee Willie" Davis, a local professional wrestler, was cast in the role of Garmiskar, the Saran's wrestler who fights Samson.
+He was described as "seven feet tall and, with his costume on, tops the scales 350 pounds."

 Filming

 Principal photography began on October 4, 1948 and ended on December 22, 1948.
 The scenes involving the plowed field were shot on January 4, 1949, and added scenes and closeups were shot between January 18 and January 21, 1949.
+In February 1949, the rough cut of the film ran over three hours.

+In late October 1948, Hedda Hopper visited the set of the film and described it as "harmonious, peaceful, and full of love."
+She reported that DeMille awarded Mature one of his special "50-cent pieces" for "doing a dramatic scene well."
+Lamarr told Hopper that she had "just been waiting for DeMille and Technicolor", while DeMille said Lamarr was "unbelievably beautiful".
+Another columnist, Virginia MacPherson, wrote an article in which she detailed the informal, irreverent way Mature treated DeMille on the set.
+When Mature muffed a scene and DeMille complained, Mature talked back: "Take it easy, Bud.
+You can't replace me, y'know.
+Where else in town could you get anything this big who can talk."
+Mature said DeMille eventually found his retorts amusing: "Didn't know how to take me, at first.
+He just stood there.
+Now he laughs."